Skip to main content

 • Per Block Deficit: This translates to a loss of up to $57,000 per block mined.

-As a solution, the mining companies, including popular ones like Riot Platforms, are now selling off Bitcoin to invest in AI.
+As a solution, the mining companies, including popular ones like Riot Platforms, are now selling off their Bitcoin to invest in AI.

 How L2s Starve the Guards